 While any site may gain from the powerful SEO features and customization, if you are a small business site looking for a basic online presence, you probably don’t need the Business or e-commerce plans.

-Here is a quick snapshot detailing the difference in cost and capacity for each plan.
+Here is a quick snapshot detailing each plan’s cost and capacity difference.